freestarcapital/aerospike-gce-deployment-manager/README.md

 # Configuration

-Edit config.yaml and aerospike.conf.jinja with parameters to your liking
+Edit config.yaml and namespace.jinja with parameters to your liking

 ## config.yaml